Pierre-Emerick Aubameyang and the family ties that bind

 "He was captain, now I'm captain, and I'm proud to lead this national team," Borussia Dortmund striker Aubameyang tells CNN, 16 years after his father's team lost to Tunisia.

-The 27-year-old striker knows plenty about carrying the weight of a nation's expectations.
+The 27-year-old knows plenty about carrying the weight of a nation's expectations.

 Gabon's only other appearance in the last eight of the AFCON came when it co-hosted the competition with neighbor Equatorial Guinea in 2012.